Roll Your Own Component Generators

 }

-and, everything going well, you should have a nicely generated component, with a test and everything 🙃.
+Now you can run npm run generate Button <with-a-directory> and, everything going well, you should have a nicely generated component, with a test and everything.

-If you did, or didn’t enjoy reading this, let me know and i’ll find something more interesting to blog about.
-Personally I enjoy learning about little tips and tricks like this, I used the time i saved to write this article.
-Until next time 👨💻
+If you did, or didn’t enjoy reading this, let me know and I’ll find something more interesting to blog about.
+Personally I enjoy learning about little tips and tricks like this, I used the time I saved to write this article.
+Until next time.